USS Jason Dunham (DDG-109)

 Spotted yesterday at Funchal, Madeira island.

-USS Jason Dunham (DDG-109) spotted at Funchal harbour.
-It is an Arleigh Burke-class destroyer in the United States Navy.
-She is named after Corporal Jason L. Dunham USMC, who was posthumously awarded the Medal of Honor for service in Iraq
+USS Jason Dunham (DDG-109) is an Arleigh Burke-class destroyer in the United States Navy.
+She is named after Corporal Jason Dunham USMC, who was posthumously awarded the Medal of Honor for service in the Iraq War.